Wired Access Configuration

 Step 5 To edit the new profile, highlight the new row and click the Edit (pencil) icon.

-Step 6 In the Edit Profile window, enter the following LAG configuration, then click Save.
+Step 6 In the Edit Profile window, enter the following configuration, then click Save.

-- Description: Port profile for access switch uplink LAGs
+- Description: Port profile for 2 switch VSF stack with 24 access ports

 - CLI: